-I was born in San Ramon, California and graduated from Dougherty Valley High School.
+I was born in San Ramon, California, and graduated from Dougherty Valley High School.
 I’m in my senior year as a Cinema Major at San Francisco State University.
 My aspiration is to have a career where my creative practice is working at its fullest potential while being financially stable.
-I became interested in music after seeing my friends record their own music and as I was working with a video production company which did mostly music videos.
+I became interested in music after seeing my friends record their own music and as I was working with a video production company that did mostly music videos.
 As a film major, at San Francisco State University, I am interested in the effect that music has on the overall creation of film.

 My name is Peter Deyi.
 I am a Great African Scholar.
 Born in Oakland, California residing until my preteens, then raised in Richmond, California.
 I am a Bay Area native from birth.
-Throughout grade school I was an avid student athlete playing basketball as my primary sport.
+Throughout grade school, I was an avid student-athlete playing basketball as my primary sport.
 After graduating from El Cerrito High School, I leaned toward creative arts and became inspired by artists and entrepreneurs like Damon Dash, Peter Tosh, and Jean-Michael Basquiat.
 One of my goals in life is to own a grassroots apparel flagship store based in the Bay Area.
-Ownership and becoming a creative entrepreneur is very important to me.
+Ownership and becoming a creative entrepreneur are very important to me.
 I feel that Art, Technology, and Music go hand-in-hand.
 Knowing this I aspire to master the business of all these genres of our society.
 I believe that I can grow not just as a businessman but as an artist as well with my involvement in this program.

-I was born and raised in Santa Monica, California and recently graduated from Lewis & Clark College in Portland, Oregon.
+I was born and raised in Santa Monica, California, and recently graduated from Lewis & Clark College in Portland, Oregon.
 Music has always been central in my life, so it became clear to me in early high school that my adult life would focus on music and bringing people together.
 I am fascinated by the way music can viscerally engage our emotions, and even our bodies, which speaks to the power of individual and collective connection this medium holds.

 I applied to this program to figure out how I can meaningfully contribute to the music industry and to connect with other young people interested in making a positive impact in the world and on others through music and live events.
 Specifically, I want to do my part to create safe and inclusive spaces for underrepresented people.

 My name is Slade Niemann and I am an excited and grateful recipient of the UC Theatre’s Concert Career Pathways Program Internship.
 I am someone who feels lucky to have had the support given to me throughout my life (so far) that has been full of adventures, learning, and challenges.
 My learning and challenges are somewhat intertwined: I was tested for and received an IEP in 4th grade which explained the difficulties I had which didn’t seem to be shared with others in my classes.
 In high school, while I had a small circle of close-knit friends and extremely supportive teachers, I also endured bullying from students and teachers as well.
 As difficult as this was, it taught me that it is important to find my voice and speak up when facing situations that are unacceptable, both on behalf of myself and others.
 I am a lover of music, playing guitar and being an unapologetic super-fan of several classic rock, punk, and metal artists, as well as having a deep appreciation for other music genres and artists.
-My inspirations in my life who push me to achieve my goals are, first and foremost, those who raised me-my family and close family friends.
+My inspirations in my life who push me to achieve my goals are, first and foremost, those who raised a me-my family and close family friends.
 Without their support and ongoing reminders of my self-worth, it would have been tough to impossible for me to have the confidence to go for the opportunities and experiences that have and will push me to grow and reach my true potential such as this internship.

-My name is Sydnie, and I’m a Bay Area native who was involved in music during my high school experience, most notably in the choir, and have maintained a strong interest in music and the creative fields since.
+My name is Sydnie, and I’m a Bay Area native who was involved in music during my high school experience, most notably in the choir and have maintained a strong interest in music and the creative fields since.
 Music helped me create my sense of self in my formative years, and still keeps me from a certain sense of inertia.
 I learned to understand my life through various Bjork albums, lived my teenage angst through entire Nine Inch Nails and Marilyn Manson discographies downloaded on Mediafire, processed heartbreaks through Billie Holiday and Etta James, discovered the world through Ofra Haza and Lilly Tchiumba, emulated my writing through the works of Jeff Mangum and Pj Harvey.
-While I am comfortable saying that I do not know exactly what is in store for me, I can say that I hope to engage myself in some media platform, and feel that the UC Theatre will equip me with the tools to get there.
+While I am comfortable saying that I do not know exactly what is in store for me, I can say that I hope to engage myself in some media platform and feel that the UC Theatre will equip me with the tools to get there.

-Cohort #4 (2012-2020)
+Cohort #4 (2019-2020)

 Arianna Briones was born and raised in the Bay Area.
 She has a close relationship with her family and part of that bond was formed around music.
 They’ve always enjoyed going to concerts together and listening to music.
 This opened a creative side to her and is one of the reasons why she does music, dance, and art.
 Her current goals are just to be as happy as she can be while still being productive.
 Her biggest goal is to have her own music venue where she can put on shows that bring everyone together.
 Though this is a lofty goal, Ariana hopes that this program will help her develop skills and find her niche to begin a career in the industry in the meantime.

 Ben Sintchak, 17 years old, was born in Oakland and raised in Albany, California.
-Currently he is a freshman at Diablo Valley College taking classes to explore his interests.
+Currently, he is a freshman at Diablo Valley College taking classes to explore his interests.
 His hobbies are skateboarding, photography, and graphic design.
 His goal is to take these hobbies and turn them into careers.
 When Ben was introduced to the Concert Career Pathways program he was really interested to learn more about the industry, especially production.
-With this opportunity he wants to begin to build a portfolio as a concert photographer.
+With this opportunity, he wants to begin to build a portfolio as a concert photographer.